adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Are the Fuddles nice people?"

 "Oh, very nice," answered the kangaroo; "that is, when they’re properly put together.
-But they get dreadfully scat- tered, at times, and then you can’t do anything with them."
+But they get dreadfully scattered, at times, and then you can’t do anything with them."

 "What do you mean?" inquired Dorothy.

 "They’re made from many small pieces," explained the kangaroo; "and whenever any stranger comes near them they fall apart and scatter themselves around.
 It’s a hard puzzle to put them together again."

 "Who usually puts them together?" asked Omby Amby.
 "Anyone who is able to match the pieces.
-Some Munchkins came here a few days ago and matched a lot of people to- gether," said the kangaroo.
-"If you go softly, without noise,

-perhaps they won’t scatter."
+Some Munchkins came here a few days ago and matched a lot of people together," said the kangaroo.
+"If you go softly, without noise, perhaps they won’t scatter."

 "Let’s try it," suggested the Wizard.

 So they stopped the Sawhorse and got out of the wagon.
-Then they entered the field and very cautiously ap- proached the group of houses.
+Then they entered the field and very cautiously approached the group of houses.

 People were moving around.
 They seemed much like other people from a distance.
 Our friends almost reached the nearest house when Toto saw a large beetle and barked loudly at it.
 After the clatter an intense stillness reigned in the town.
-The strangers entered the first house, which was

-also the largest.
+The strangers entered the first house, which was also the largest.
 The floor was strewn with pieces of the people who lived there.

 They picked up some of these pieces and looked at them carefully.
 On one which Dorothy held was an eye; quite nearby she discovered and picked up a nose.
 These two pieces were part of a face.